 In 2007, President Hrabowski signed on to the American College and University Presidents’ Climate Commitment and formed the Climate Change Task Force.
-We have calculated our emissions and developed a climate action plan along with our progress, published at http://rs.acupcc.org/
+Calculating emissions has allowed us to develop a climate action plan and track our progress, which is published at http://rs.acupcc.org/

 - Our commitment: Carbon Footprint and Climate Change Task Force